danielgak/rust-exercises/NOTES.md

 assert_eq!(slice, &[2, 3]);
 ```

+### Vectors
+- // TODO:

+### Strings

+- Strings are implemented as a collection of bytes, plus some methods to provide useful functionality when those bytes are interpreted as text.
+- Two basic types:
+    - **string slices** are references to some UTF-8 encoded string data stored in the heap
+    - **string literals** are stored in the program’s binary
+- Many of the same operations available with `Vec<T>` are available with `String` as well because `String` is actually implemented as a wrapper around a vector of bytes with some extra guarantees, restrictions, and capabilities.
+- UTF 8 allows any properly encoded data
+- `let hello = String::from("Hola");` will have len will be 4, which means the vector storing the string "Hola" is 4 bytes long.
+Each of these letters takes one byte when encoded in UTF-8.
+- `let hello = String::from("Здравствуйте");` will have len 24: that’s the number of bytes it takes to encode “Здравствуйте” in UTF-8, because each Unicode scalar value in that string takes 2 bytes of storage.
+- Accessing individual characters in a string by referencing them by index, is not allowed in Rust `eg. str[0]`. because for the example before, `&"Здравствуйте"[0]` the letter `З` get represented in 2 values, so to avoid errors related with extracting meaningless byte values, Rust does not allow it.
+- when talking about UTF-8, there are 3 relevant ways to look at from Rust’s perspective: as bytes, scalar values, and grapheme clusters (the closest thing to what we would call letters).
+With the Hindi word **नमस्ते** as an example let see it in 3 views:
+    - `[224, 164, 168, 224, 164, 174, 224, 164, 184, 224, 165, 141, 224, 164, 164, 224, 165, 135]` are the bytes, 18 bytes in total
+    - `['न', 'म', 'स', '्', 'त', 'े']` are characters, there are 6, but the 4th and 6th do not make sense on their own
+    - `["न", "म", "स्", "ते"]` are  grapheme clusters, what a person would call the four letters that make up the Hindi word
+- slicing *"Здравствуйте"* on [0..4], would give you *Зд*, but slicing it [0..1] will result in a panic.
+Be carefull when creating string slices with ranges, because doing so can crash your program.
+- methods like `contains` and `replace` are usefull tools to avoid most of this nonAscii situations

+### HashMaps
+- The type `HashMap<K, V>` stores a mapping of keys of type *K* to values of type *V* using a hashing function
+- Just like vectors, hash maps store their data on the heap

 ### Structs

 - you can use field init shorthand eg. `User { email, name: "something" }`